jamesplease/redux-resource/README.md

 these actions will update the Request Status in the resource's metadata.

-Actions that operate on a single resource **must** include an "id" attribute to uniquely identify the resource being acted upon (although the name of the attribute can be configured using the [`idAttribute` option](#idattribute)).
+Actions that operate on a single resource **must** include an "id" attribute to uniquely identify the resource being acted upon.

 You can attach as many properties as you want to your action types, but the following properties have special meaning in redux-simple-resource: